theyareonit/linux-gaming-optimization/README.md

 # 4. Display servers, compositors, & window managers

 Obviously, a less bloated system is going to run better than a bloated system, so you'll probably want to avoid any DE/WM that runs an excessive number of operations in the background.
-But even "light" WMs can still have performance bugs, and low disk size does not mean much.
+But even "light" WMs can still have performance bugs, and the size on disk/RAM usage of a WM does not mean much.

 ## Xorg